 The Transformation Process can be formally initiated in one of two ways:

 If the parents vote in favour of Transformation, the school submits a Development Proposal to the EA for publication.

 The Department will then consider the Development Proposal.
-If the Department approves the Development Proposal, the effective date of Transformation will be the start of a given academic year (normally 1 September).
+If the Minister for Education approves the Development Proposal, the effective date of Transformation will be the start of a given academic year (normally 1 September).

 For a school to no longer be integrated, the Education Minister must approve a further Development Proposal to change the school’s management type.
-The religious balance within a school does not affect its legal position as a grant-maintained or controlled integrated school.
+The religious balance within a school does not affect its legal position as a Grant-Maintained Integrated or Controlled Integrated school.

 All grant-aided schools are funded under the Common Funding Formula arrangements set out in the Common Funding Scheme, available on the Department’s website.
 Separately from the Common Funding Formula, the Department of Education provides additional earmarked funding to support schools considering Transformation and for up to five years after the formal implementation of Transformation for specific purposes.

 The current arrangements for providing home to school transport came into operation in September 1997 (Circular 1996/41) and were last updated in September 2009.
 A pupil is only eligible for transport assistance if they enrol at a school that is beyond qualifying distance from their home (two miles for primary pupils or three miles for post-primary pupils) and they have been unsuccessful in gaining a place at all suitable schools within statutory walking distance.
 Where there is no suitable school within statutory walking distance from a child’s home, the EA may provide transport to any suitable school, provided an EA or public transport service to or in the vicinity of that school is already available.